Current testing methodology is v1.2

 - That’s it.
 Go attach the tap controller to your tap and you’re good to go.

-You might not want another hub to plug in to your house, neither did I, but the wireless connection with this reaches so far and is so solid there is no competition between this and a WiFi sprinkler controller – the LinkTap wins hands down and reaches far beyond where my WiFi reaches.
+You might not want another hub to plug into your house, and neither did I, but the wireless connection with this reaches so far and is so solid there is no competition between this and a WiFi sprinkler controller – the LinkTap wins hands down, and reaches far beyond where my WiFi reaches.

 The Hub has to connect to the internet to manage alerts and send you notifications.
 This is why it needs to connect to your internet router even though it operates on a Zigbee connection.

 The smartphone is very functional and if you like data then it gives you all the data you would need.